 • wound infections.

 Why is Ceftriaxone still prescribed?
-The indication for the appointment is the prevention of infections after operations.
+The indication for use is the prevention of infections after operations.

 Instructions for use

-Ceftriaxone is administered intramuscularly and intravenously (by jet or drip).
+Ceftriaxone is administered intramuscularly and intravenously (stream or drip).

-For adults and children over 12 years old, the dose is 1-2 g 1 time per day or 0.5-1 g every 12 hours.
-The maximum daily dose is 4 g.
+For adults and children over 12 years of age, the dose is 1-2 g once a day or 0.5-1 g every 12 hours.
+Maximum daily dose— 4 g.

-For the prevention of postoperative infectious complications, it is administered once at a dose of 1-2 g (depending on the degree of risk of infection) 30-90 minutes before the start of the operation.
+For the prevention of postoperative infectious complications administered once in a dose of 1-2 g (depending on the degree of risk of infection) 30-90 minutes before the start of surgery.
 During operations on the colon and rectum, additional administration of a drug from the group of 5-nitroimidazoles is recommended.

-In patients with impaired renal function, dose adjustment is required only in severe renal insufficiency (CC less than 10 ml / min), in which case the daily dose of ceftriaxone should not exceed 2 g.
+In patients with impaired renal function, dose adjustment is required only when renal failure severe (creatinine clearance less than 10 ml/min), in this case the daily dose of ceftriaxone should not exceed 2 g.

-Ceftriaxone for children with infections of the skin and soft tissues is prescribed in a daily dose of 50-75 mg / kg of body weight 1 time / day or 25-37.5 mg / kg every 12 hours, but not more than 2 g per day.
-In severe infections of other localization - at a dose of 25-37.5 mg / kg every 12 hours, but not more than 2 g per day.
+Ceftriaxone for children with skin and soft tissue infections is prescribed in a daily dose of 50-75 mg/kg body weight once a day or 25-37.5 mg/kg every 12 hours, but not more than 2 g per day.
+For severe infections of other localization - at a dose of 25-37.5 mg/kg every 12 hours, but not more than 2 g per day.

-A dose greater than 50 mg/kg body weight should be given as an IV infusion over 30 minutes.
-The duration of the course of treatment depends on the nature and severity of the disease.
+A dose of more than 50 mg/kg body weight should be administered as an intravenous infusion over 30 minutes.
+The duration of treatment depends on the nature and severity of the disease.

 For the treatment of gonorrhea, the dose is 250 mg IM, once.

-For newborns (up to the age of 2 weeks), the dose is 20-50 mg / kg per day.
+For newborns (up to 2 weeks of age) the dose is 20-50 mg/kg per day.

-For bacterial meningitis in infants and young children, the dose is 100 mg / kg 1 time per day.
+For bacterial meningitis in infants and children younger age the dose is 100 mg/kg once a day.
 The maximum daily dose is 4 g.
-The duration of therapy depends on the type of pathogen and can range from 4 days for meningitis caused by Neisseria meningitidis, up to 10-14 days for meningitis caused by susceptible strains of Enterobacteriaceae.
+The duration of therapy depends on the type of pathogen and can range from 4 days for meningitis caused by Neisseria meningitidis to 10-14 days for meningitis caused by sensitive strains of Enterobacteriaceae.

-With otitis media, the drug is administered intramuscularly at a dose of 50 mg/kg of body weight, but not more than 1 g.
+For otitis media, the drug is administered intramuscularly at a dose of 50 mg/kg body weight, but not more than 1 g.

 Rules for the preparation and administration of injection solutions (how to dilute the drug)